I-M-Marinov/I-M-Marinov/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ------------------------------------------------------------------------------------------------------------------------------------------------

-🌟 Last certificate earned was for Software University's course JS Applications. ( 🔗 https://softuni.bg/Certificates/Details/241309/87492098 )
+🌟 Diploma for the C# Developer Path from Software University (SoftUni). ( 🔗 https://softuni.bg/certificates/details/243734/e0794a83 )

 ------------------------------------------------------------------------------------------------------------------------------------------------